2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

 ----

 For this dataset, it is important to keep in mind that it is available for the period 09/1901 until 12/2010, and that the temporal resolution is limited to 3 h.
 It is also a pure ensemble data assimilation dataset and is stored under the ``enda`` stream.
 There are 10 ensemble members.
-The example ``CONTROL`` files will only select the first member (``number=0``).
+The example ``CONTROL`` files retrieves the first member only (``number=0``).
 You may change this to another number or a list of numbers (e.g. ``NUMBER 0/to/10``).
-Another important difference to all other datasets is that the forecast starting time is 18 UTC.
-This means that forecasts for flux fields cover 12 hours.
-Since the forecast extends over a single day we need to extract one day in advance and one day subsequently.
-This is automatically done in ``flex_extract``.
+Another important difference to all other datasets is that there is one forecast per day, starting at 18 UTC.
+The forecast lead time is 24 hours and extends beyond the calendar day.
+Therefore, ``flex_extract`` needs to extract also the day before the first day for which data are desired, which is handled automatically.
-##PS check previous para

 ERA 5